 If you’re a fan of dance music then Fabric is the place to be.
 Feel the beats from the sets of dance legends such as Nina Kraviz, Eats Everything, George Fitzgerald and many others for an energetic start to the New Year.
 Like Paris, London has its own New Year’s Day Parade.
 Here you can marvel at the sight of more than 8,500 participants from 20 countries putting on a show that is out of this world.
 Let the joy of music surround you for that feel-good beginning to a fresh start.

 Happy New Year!
-Sleep safe and sound at the Radisson Blu Portman Hotel, London.
+Sleep safe and sound at any of the 11 Radisson Blu Edwardian hotels in London.

 Undoubtedly, one of the biggest celebrations in Russia every year is New Year’s Eve.
 With the weaker ruble, ringing in the New Year in Russia’s capital city is the perfect destination for a traveler looking an amazing party on a tighter budget.